EnderDash Team9 min readUpdated

 That is the difference in one sentence: most alternatives help you run the machine, while EnderDash is trying to help you run the actual server.

-For the current product surface, start with the docs for Servers and Workspaces, Ocelot Chat, HTTP API, and Connection Setup.
+For the current product surface, start with the docs for Workspaces, Use Ocelot, HTTP API, and Recover an Offline Server.

 Related articles